mehulk05/track-dependancy-changes/README.md

     -   **New Value**: The current value of the dependency.
     -   **Change**: Whether the dependency has changed (`✔️` or `❌`).

+## Blog

+For a more detailed guide, check out this [blog post](https://medium.com/@mehul-kothari/a-detailed-guide-to-the-mk-track-dependency-changes-package-tracking-dependency-changes-in-react-5e488bde43a9).

 ## Installation

 Install the package via npm: